-The maximum additions during a (five quarter) game are 5 for internal refurbishments, 10 for guest rooms and 3 for all others.
+The maximum additions during a game are 5 for internal refurbishments, 10 for guest rooms and 3 for all others.
 Due to management constraints, you may only buy two different items of capital expenditure in any one quarter (thus a '2' on just garden and playground is fine, a '1' on garden, playground and refurbishment is not allowed).

-Do remember that cash invested in these 'fixed' assets (as we call capital items) is cash on which your head office is charging you interest.
+Do remember that cash invested in these 'fixed' assets (as we call capital items) is cash that could otherwise reduce your debt, so you are effectively paying interest on any cash that you tie up in your fixed assets.